Trump threatens veto of defense bill over amendment renaming bases that honor Confederates

 "Not later than three years after the date of the enactment of this Act, the Secretary of Defense shall implement the plan submitted by the commission ... and remove all names, symbols, displays, monuments, and paraphernalia that honor or commemorate the Confederate States of America... or any person who served voluntarily with the Confederate States of America from all assets of the Department of Defense," the bill reads.

+Warren's amendment is more sweeping than one proposed by Sens.
+Tom Cotton, R-Ark., and Thom Tillis, R-N.C., which would commission a study on the issue before allowing Congress and the Defense Secretary to choose whether or not to rename specific assets.
+Cotton called Warren's amendment "too broad" and said the government should "carefully study each property" before allowing legislators to decide what happens on a case-by-case basis.

 The Warren amendment and the Trump veto threat come at a time of heightened tension over race as protests against racial inequality and police brutality have swept the country, largely set off by the death of George Floyd in the custody of the Minneapolis Police Department.
 Floyd, a black man, died after an officer used his knee to pin Floyd to the ground by his neck for nearly nine minutes.
-That officer, Derek Chauvin, has been charged with second-degree murder and three others were charged with aiding and abetting the alleged murder.
+That officer, Derek Chauvin, has been charged with second-degree murder and three others were charged with aiding and abetting.

 CLICK HERE TO GET THE FOX NEWS APP